What is goodwill in accounting?

 Methods for calculating goodwill valuations

-Three methods for calculating goodwill valuations help you estimate intangible asset value based on your business’ financial history and future outlook.
+3 common methods for calculating goodwill valuations help you estimate intangible asset value based on your business's financial history and future outlook.
+Each method suits different business situations.

 Average profits method

-• Formula: Goodwill = Average profit × Years of acquisition
+- Formula: Goodwill = Average profit x Years of acquisition

-• Why use it: simple and straightforward for small businesses
+- Why use it: simple and straightforward for small businesses with consistent earnings

 Capitalization method

-• Why use it: Emphasizes the business's ability to generate returns
+- Why use it: emphasizes the business's ability to generate returns beyond its physical assets

 Weighted average profit method

-• Formula: Goodwill = Weighted average × Years of acquisition
+- Formula: Goodwill = Weighted average x Years of acquisition

-• Why use it: Accounts for profit variations and trends over time
+- Why use it: accounts for profit variations and trends over time, giving more weight to recent results

 How to record goodwill in your books

-When you acquire a business, only the purchased goodwill is recorded in your financial statements.
-It is listed as an intangible asset on your balance sheet.
+When you acquire a business, only the purchased goodwill gets recorded in your financial statements.
+It is listed as an intangible asset on your balance sheet and reflects the premium you paid above the fair value of identifiable net assets.

 Conducting goodwill impairment tests

-Goodwill impairment testing shows whether your goodwill has lost value and if you need to write it down on your financial statements.
+Goodwill impairment testing determines whether your recorded goodwill has lost value and needs to be written down on your financial statements.
+Under IFRS, businesses must perform this test at least once a year, and more frequently if certain triggers arise.

 There are two main approaches to testing goodwill impairment:

-If your book value is higher than the present value of future earnings, you may need to adjust your goodwill.
+Income approach: this method estimates future cash flows the business will generate.
+You predict earnings for several years ahead, convert those future earnings to their present-day value, and compare the result to the current book value.
+If the book value is higher than the present value of future earnings, you may need to adjust your goodwill.

 How to calculate goodwill for acquisition